ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

 ``timestamp``, and ``additional_data`` and verify the signature of the redemption result by querying the current configuration of the Privacy Pass server.
-The inclusion of ``target`` and ``timestamp`` proves that the Server attested to the validity of the token in relation to this particular request.
+The inclusion of ``target`` and ``timestamp`` proves that the server attested to the validity of the token in relation to this particular request.

 # Security Considerations